Raunak-Sarmacharya/kcn-seniors-docs/docs/page-builder-forms/wpforms-integration.md

 ### Contact Us Page Integration

-The WPForms contact form is specifically implemented on the **Contact Us page** of the KCN Seniors website, serving as the primary communication channel for visitors and potential members.
+The WPForms contact form is specifically implemented on the **Contact Us page** of the website, serving as the primary communication channel for visitors and potential members.

 #### **Page Location:**
 - **URL**: `/contact-us/` or `/contact/`